 This style of training is nothing new; rather it seems to have been newly named “high intensity interval training”.
 HIIT is great for explosive and cardiovascular fitness but burns sugar/glucose rather than body fat.

-Low intensity cardio burns fat mass over sugar/glucose, however, weight loss takes a long time from low intensity cardio alone.
+Low intensity cardio burns fat mass over sugar/glucose, however, losing weight takes a long time from low intensity cardio alone.

 To put this in perspective, 1 hour speed walking on the treadmill will burn approximately 300 calories in total (of course this can vary depending on other factors such as speed, body weight, age, etc).
 It would take approximately 20 – 25 hours on a treadmill to burn 1 pound of body fat (3500 calories).

 Fat is incredibly energy dense, proteins and carbohydrates both have 4 calories per gram, whereas fat has 9 calories per gram.
 As I explained earlier, everything needs oxygen to burn.
 Therefore, the process of burning fat requires considerably more oxygen than is required to burn sugar or protein.

 If you’re gasping for air or panting while you’re working out, you’re in an oxygen deficit.
 This means that you aren’t supplying enough oxygen to facilitate body fat to be burnt and used up as energy.
 Ergo, when you pant you switch to burning sugar.